NielsPraet/mc-plus/README.md

 - Griefing and stealing from other players is not allowed, this can result in a ban.
 - Any kind of hate speech or genuine disrespect towards other players will not be tolerated.
 - RDM (Random Deathmatch) is not allowed on the server.
 This doesn't mean PvP is not allowed.
-- No hacking or exploiting (e.g. item duping), this can also result in a ban.
+- No hacking or exploiting (e.g. item duping), this can result in a ban.
 - Limit the use of automated farms (especially mobfarms), they are allowed but be sure to ask an admin first (too many farms will cause tps issues / lag).

 ## Features

 ### Voice Chat!
-Communicate with other players through in game proximity voice chat.
+Communicate with other players through in-game proximity voice chat.
 The voice chat is a big part of the magic of this server and I hope this can lead to some fun interactions/RP.
-This voice chat also has a feature where you can start a group voice chat just like discord, for the people who don't want to play alone.
+This voice chat also has a feature where you can start a group voice chat just like discord, for people who don't want to play alone.

 ### Central Town / Hub
 The goal is to create a nice world where everyone plays together nicely, this is why we will build a nice town close to spawn where everyone can build what they want.